connectivedx/Phoenix/README.md

 4. To build the project, execute a gulp command depending on which build you need.
 The builds are listed below.

 # Builds

+Each of the builds will compile the SCSS under _resources/src/scss and place CSS, images, JavaScript, and fonts into their respective folders under _resources.
+These compiled files should never be edited and are ignored by the repository.  **All code editing must take place in _resources/src.**

+1. Development
-1. build-dev.cmd will execute the development build, which include linting and debugging and does not minify files.
-On Mac OS, execute this command:
+    * Windows - build-dev.cmd will execute the development build, which includes linting and debugging and does not minify files.
+    * Mac OS - execute this command in a Terminal window under _resources/src

         ```
         $ gulp
         ```
+2. Watch
-2. build-watch.cmd will execute the development build and watch for file changes, automatically reloading your browser if you have LiveReload installed.
-On Mac OS, execute this command:
+    * Windows - build-watch.cmd will execute the development build and watch for file changes, automatically reloading your browser if you have LiveReload installed.
+    * Mac OS - execute this command in a Terminal window under _resources/src

         ```
         $ gulp watch
         ```
+3. Production
-3. build-production.cmd will execute the production build, which lints, concatenates, and minifies files.
-On Mac OS, execute this command:
+    * Windows - build-production.cmd will execute the production build, which lints, concatenates, and minifies files.
+    * Mac OS - execute this command in a Terminal window under _resources/src

         ```
         $ gulp production
         ```

 # Documentation
 Full documentation is available at http://isitedesign.github.io/FED-Template-Engine/